TheDragonSkull/Sun-Blinded-Mod/README.md

 - 🌞 **Sun Exposure Effects** – Looking directly at the sun comes with visual consequences.
 - 👁️ **Immersive Visual Filters** – Custom screen effects simulate glare, exposure, blindness.
 - 🕶️ **Eye Protection System** – Sunglasses help negating the sun exposure, but at a cost...
+- ⚙️ **Configurable Settings** - Detection radius for the sun and toggle sunglasses overlay can be changed in the *sunblinded-common.toml* config file.

 This mod supports multiplayer.
 If you find bugs please report so I can try to fix them.